This robotic kitchen startup is coming for Sweetgreen’s lunch

 Spyce is one of many experiments to bring automation to the food industry.
 Pasadena chain CaliBurger uses a robot called Flippy to make more than 300 burgers an hour.
 At San Francisco’s Cafe X, the barista is a bot.
 Some notable launches have failed: Earlier this year, Softbank-backed robotic pizza-maker Zume laid off half its staff and stopped making pizzas, focusing instead on manufacturing food packaging.

-Given Spyce’s history, it’s too early to wager that its automated conveyer-belt kitchen and robotic wok will take the restaurant industry by storm.
+Given Spyce’s history, it’s too early to wager that its automated conveyer-belt kitchen will take the restaurant industry by storm.
 After all, many office workers were accustomed to standing in line at a Sweetgreen or Just Salad pre-pandemic.
 But when human interaction carries more risk, Spyce’s contactless kitchen might be worth ordering from.

-Note: Editor’s note: This post has been updated to accurately explain how the Infinite Kitchen works.